-Deleting a LAN Board
+Deleting a Board

-- 1 Load INETCFG and then click Boards - 2 Select the board you want to delete and press Del.
+- 1 Load INETCFG, then click Boards - 2 Select the board you want to delete and press the Delete key.

 A message is displayed indicating that deleting the board also deletes all existing binds to the board's interfaces.